bonitasoft/bonita-doc/md/automating-builds.md

 ::: warning
 **Note:**
-* The solution described here relies on the BonitaStudioBuilder which is deprerated as of Bonita 7.7
+* The solution described here relies on the BonitaStudioBuilder, which has been deprecated since Bonita 7.7.0.
+Instead, we strongly encourage you to use the LA builder included in the tooling suite of Bonita Continuous Delivery add-on.
+One added-value is that LA builder does not need a studio to be installed.
 :::

 ## Overview